damowales88/bloccit/README.md

 == README

+The name of my app is

+** have-you-reddit **

+The link to the site is right [here]( https://have-you-reddit.herokuapp.com/ "have-you-reddit")

 ## Bloccit: a Reddit clone to teach the fundamentals of web development and Rails 4

 Made with my mentor at [Bloc](http://bloc.io)